spot_img

 He was suffering from complications associated with cancer.

-But because he had no family or relatives living in the US and since he led a solitary life, Kenyans living in the US were not aware of his illness and subsequent death until the University Hospital Mortuary reached out to his daughter living in Kenya.
+But because he had no family or relatives living in the US and since he led a solitary life, Kenyans living in the US were not aware of his illness and subsequent death.
+They became aware only after the University Hospital Mortuary reached out to his daughter living in Kenya.

 The hospital informed her that plans were being made to declare the body ‘unclaimed’ and therefore discard it “the way they saw fit” unless she made arrangements to collect it immediately.

-Mr Mmubango’s daughter, Shassy Mwajuma, had been listed by the deceased as the next of kin in the contacts he had given the hospital at his admission.
+Mr. Mmubango’s daughter, Shassy Mwajuma, had been listed by the deceased as the next of kin.
+He had provided her contact information to the hospital at his admission.

 Out of desperation, and because she could not immediately raise money to book a ticket to the US, Ms Mwajuma took to social media and contacted the people she was “friends” with on Facebook especially Luhyias living in the US and highlighted her family’s plight.

-The Gofundme post was widely publicised in popular Kenyan news aggregating sites like Diaspora Messenger, Mwakilishi, Jambonewspot among others.
+The Gofundme post was widely publicized in popular Kenyan news aggregating sites like Diaspora Messenger, Mwakilishi, and Jambonewspot.
+It was also shared on other platforms.

-Mr Chesoni, a Policy expert at the Department of Economic and Social Affairs at the United Nations headquarters in New York, told the Nation.co.ke that immediately the news of the impending disposal of the remains of the late Mmubango broke, the Kenyan community in the US sprung into action and started contributing to the fund.
+Mr. Chesoni, a policy expert at the Department of Economic and Social Affairs at the United Nations headquarters in New York, told Nation.co.ke about the immediate reaction.
+Immediately the news of the impending disposal of the remains broke, the Kenyan community in the US sprung into action.
+They started contributing to the fund.

-By Sunday, when the fundraising closed, the team had managed to raise enough funds to accord the deceased a sad but ‘heartwarming’ send-off and also to clear his mortuary and funeral expenses.
+By Sunday, when the fundraising closed, the team had managed to raise sufficient funds.
+They accorded the deceased a sad but ‘heartwarming’ send-off.
+Additionally, they cleared his mortuary and funeral expenses.

 “As we speak right now, the remains of the late Mmubango have been moved from the University of Philadelphia hospital mortuary and are now preserved at Watson Funeral Home in Jersey City, New Jersey awaiting transportation to Nairobi and then on to Mumias for burial in the course of this week,” Mr Chesoli said.